Vasudev290/Dev-Connector-Server/README.md

 -Create Post api call /signup api to add data to database -push some documets using api calls from postman -Error Hnadling using try, catch

+-js object vs JSON (diff b/w)
+-Add the express.json() middleware to your app
+-Make your sigup API dynamic to recive data from the end user(postman, browser, etc.,)